MICAREERQUEST 2025

 There is no cost to individual employers or students to participate in MiCareerQuest.
 The costs associated with hosting MiCareerQuest are covered by post-secondary educators and event sponsors who understand the importance of exposing young people to career opportunities in our region.
 In addition to industry funding and sponsorships, MiCareerQuest relies on in-kind donations and volunteers.
 MiCareerQuest offers a wide variety of opportunities for businesses and organizations to invest in the future of Northeast Michigan.

-Your sponsorship of MiCareerQuest 2022 will provide important, one-of-a-kind exposure to career opportunities to hundreds of students.
+Your sponsorship of MiCareerQuest provides important, one-of-a-kind exposure to career opportunities to hundreds of students.
 Your support will affirm your commitment to preparing our youth for viable careers AND lifelong learning.

 HISTORY